krzemienski/awesome-from-stars/README.md

 * [thijsl/ott-resources](https://github.com/thijsl/ott-resources): A collection of resources related to OTT and streaming.
 * [streaming-video-technology-alliance/ott_device_matrix](https://github.com/streaming-video-technology-alliance/ott_device_matrix): A comprehensive matrix of OTT device compatibility information
 * [Eyevinn/ottmeasure](https://github.com/Eyevinn/ottmeasure): A simple http proxy to monitor and measure your OTT consumption
 * [Q00/ouroboros](https://github.com/Q00/ouroboros): Agent OS: Stop prompting.
 Start specifying.
+A Socratic interview gates the spec on an ambiguity score, then one command drives execution, a 3-stage evaluation gate, and a budgeted evolution loop.
+MCP server, 13 runtimes: Claude Code, Codex CLI, Gemini CLI, OpenCode, Copilot, Kiro and more.
 * [razzant/ouroboros](https://github.com/razzant/ouroboros): Ouroboros — self-creating AI agent.
 Born Feb 16, 2026.
 * [outline/outline](https://github.com/outline/outline): The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
 * [OutlineFoundation/outline-apps](https://github.com/OutlineFoundation/outline-apps): Outline Client and Manager, developed by Jigsaw.
 Outline Manager makes it easy to create your own VPN server.
 Outline Client lets you share access to your VPN with anyone in your network, giving them access to the free and open internet.